-If a child with special needs is not able to access the National Curriculum, their attainment is assessed using P scales.
+If a child with special needs is working below the standard of the national curriculum tests at the end of Key Stage 1 or Key Stage 2, their attainment is assessed using the pre-key standards.
 For children who require a highly individualised curriculum, planning time is given to the teacher and teaching assistant(s) who support the child.
 A separate planning file holds the child's planning and ongoing assessments, accessible to all those who are involved with the child's learning.
-Evidence of a child's achievements and attainment are recorded in an 'I Can Do' book.
+Staff will use Luton's Early Years SEN Developmental profile as a tool to monitor progress and support assessments.
+Evidence of a child's achievements and attainment may be recorded in an 'I Can Do' book.
 This may include photographic evidence as well as detailed annotated work.